The spring 2019 issue of Vision: A Journal for Church and Theology is now available for free download.

 A word from the Academic Dean

-"We appreciate the biblical and theological tools we learned to use while studying at AMBS.
-But what stands out for us is the way we learned and were taught — as part of a learning community." — Mark (MAPS 1987) and Mary (MACF 2008) Hurst
+"What stands out for us [about AMBS] is the way we learned and were taught — as part of a learning community." — Mark (MAPS 1987) and Mary (MACF 2008) Hurst

 In the Master of Divinity Campus (MDiv Campus) program, you are fully immersed in worship, study and relational life in our learning community in the city of Elkhart.
 This plan of study requires 80 credit hours, all taken on our beautiful campus.
 Majors: Pastoral Ministry; Chaplaincy; Christian Faith Formation; Theological Studies: Bible; Theological Studies: History, Theology and Ethics; and Theological Studies: Peace Studies.